spersico/bittorrent-ts/README.md

 This is an in-progress TypeScript solution to the ["Build Your Own BitTorrent" Challenge](https://app.codecrafters.io/courses/bittorrent/overview).

-In this challenge, I intend to build a BitTorrent client that's capable of parsing a .torrent file and downloading a file from a peer.
-Along the way, I'll learn about how torrent files are structured, HTTP trackers, BitTorrent’s Peer Protocol, pipelining and more.
+In this challenge, I intended to build a BitTorrent client that's capable of parsing a .torrent file and downloading a file from a peer.

-# Running and Pushing changes
+# Running and Pushing Changes

-Note: This section is for stages 2 and beyond.

-1. Ensure you have `bun (1.1)` installed locally
+1. Ensure you have `bun` installed locally
-1. Run `./your_bittorrent.sh` to run your program, which is implemented in `app/main.ts`.
+2. Run `./your_bittorrent.sh` to run your program, which is implemented in `app/main.ts`.
-1. Commit your changes and run `git push origin master` to submit your solution to CodeCrafters.
+3. Commit your changes and run `git push origin master` to submit your solution to CodeCrafters (or `git push public master` to publish to Github).
 Test output will be streamed to your terminal.